 Initially I was looking for examples of past work to narrow the field down to the one or two designers we might like to meet.
 All this involved on their part was attaching a couple of images to an email and sending a link, or forwarding new business portfolios to us – they are, after all, designers.

-As I was working out of hours, I cut and pasted the request into numerous contact forms and ‘web@company’ type email addresses.
+As I was working out of hours, I cut and pasted the request into numerous contact forms and ‘[email protected]’ type email addresses.
 The results of this exercise were astounding.
 The vast majority offered no response at all.
 Nothing to say my web contact had been received, or when to expect a response.
 Several came back with ‘left the company’ or bounced email addresses.
 Some didn’t allow submission at all or returned an error message.

 Some offered a glimmer of hope.
 They would, they responded, be back in touch within the next few days.
 One or two even thanked me for getting in touch, which was nice.